 Original art by Todd Goodman, Acrylic Painting on 48"x36" canvas.
 Prints are available on matted photo paper or framed canvas.
-Original for sale.
-Contact me directly for price and opportunity to view it in person.
+Original has sold.

 "Liberty's" is the second installment in my painting series on the subject of climate change and rising sea levels.
 As a surfer, I've always been curious about how surf breaks get named, and I've always dreamed about discovering a new break so that I could name it.
 I doubt I'll ever have that satisfaction, so I am excited about the opportunity to invent my own here in this series.
 Born and raised in New York State, I have spent a tremendous amount of time in New York City, where many of my family members and friends live and work, so this piece is very personal to me.